-If you are going to be purchasing window sills in the near future, it is also a good idea to know how to go about installing them on your own.
-Otherwise, you could end up having to pay a lot of money to have a professional company come out and take care of the job for you.
-Learning how to install window sills can be a lot easier than you might think and can save you a big chunk of change while also giving you the added satisfaction of knowing that you completed the task yourself and made your windows look better than ever.
+If you are purchasing window sills in the near future, it is also a good idea to save costs by knowing how to install them on your own.
+Otherwise, you could end up having to pay a serious amount of money to have a professional company come out and take care of the job for you.
+Installing window sills can be easier than you think and will give you the added satisfaction of touting your new skills when showing off the finished project to onlookers and admirers.

 Before you even purchase your window sill, you are going to need to take the time and make some measurements of your windows in order to figure out the correct size that you are looking for.
-Usually, a window sill hangs over each side of the window, so it is a good rule of thumb to add one inch to either side of the length of the sill so you can ensure that it is large enough and looks right.
+Usually, a window sill hangs over each side of the window, so it is a good rule of thumb to add one inch to either side of the length of the sill so you can ensure that the cut of the stone is large enough.

 Once you know the measurements of the sill you need, you can often have these custom cut for you.
-If your window is a standard enough size, then you will likely not need to have this custom done, and most suppliers should have some already available to fit your window size.
-However, before you purchase a sill, you are still going to need to figure out exactly what material you want it to be made out of, whether it is wood or something harder and more elegant, such as granite or stone.
+If your window is a standard size, then you will likely not need to have this custom done, most suppliers should have some already in stock to fit your window size.
+However, before you purchase a sill, you are going to need to commit to the material of your choice whether it is a rustic wood or something harder and more elegant, such as granite or marble.

-Once you find and purchase the right window sill for your existing windows through us, the first thing that you are going to need is the right materials.
-This will include a strong adhesive glue, the window sill itself, a shelf (which is used to hold the sill), and possibly some finishing nails (though this will largely depend on what material your window sill is made out of; if it is made out of anything harder than wood, you will not want to use the nails).
-You are also going to need some basic cleaning supplies, such as a rag or towel and a spray cleaner that is safe for use on walls.
+Once you selected your perfect material and fit, you will need the supplemental supplies to install.
+This will include a strong adhesive glue, the window sill itself, a shelf (used to hold the sill), and possibly some finishing nails (if it is made out of anything harder than wood, you will not want to use nails).
+You are also going to need some basic cleaning supplies, such as a rag or towel and a spray cleaner that is safe to use on walls.

-Once you have done this and let the adhesive dry, then you will have successfully installed your window sill.
+4. Once you have done this and let the adhesive dry, then you will have successfully installed your window sill.
 You can repeat this process for any other sills that you may have to install, as well.
-The average amount of time that each sill typically takes is about a twenty minutes, though this can vary depending on your amount of experience and how long it takes you to level the sill out just perfectly.
+The average amount of time that each sill typically takes is about twenty minutes, though this can vary depending on your amount of experience and how long it takes you to level the sill.

 Overall, learning how to install a window sill may seem like a daunting task at first, but if you simply follow the steps above, you will find that it is not very difficult.
-Not to mention, your window sills will look great once it is all said and done.
+Not to mention, with any of our stones, your window sills will look great once it is all said and done.